 Aichi Type 99 Carrier Bomber (Kanbaku) / D3A Val

 Built by Aichi.
 The Imperial Japanese Navy (IJN) designation was Type 99 Carrier Bomber / Ku Ku Kamba (Kanbaku) / D3A Val.
 This low-wing monoplane had fixed landing gear.
 Its performance characteristics were not impressive, but well-trained Japanese

 accuracy.
-Despite its lower speed, it was highly maneuverable.
+Despite the lower speed of the Val it was highly maneuverable.

 D3A1 (Model 11)

 The D3A1 Model 11 was the initial production design in use at the start of the Pacific War against Pearl Harbor and Philippines.

 D3A2 (Model 22)

 The first D3A2 Model 22 models were assembled in June 1942 and entered service in the later half of 1942.